 - For deeds that change the destination of IHT-relevant property the executors must notify HMRC within 6 months of the deed (s.218A).

-The standard use for a joint-tenancy couple is for the surviving spouse to vary the deceased's deemed disposition so that part of the property (in value terms) is treated as having passed to children rather than to the survivor.
-The £325,000 first-death NRB is then used on the children's share; the survivor's estate is correspondingly reduced.
-For estates that would otherwise be in £2m+ taper territory on second death, the deed of variation is the standard mid-life corrective.
+On a joint tenancy the usual move is for the surviving spouse to vary the deceased's deemed disposition so that part of the property, in value terms, is treated as having passed to the children rather than to the survivor.
+That uses the £325,000 first-death NRB on the children's share and shrinks the survivor's estate.
+Where the estate would otherwise sit in £2m+ taper territory on second death, the deed of variation is the standard mid-life corrective.

 The unmarried co-owner contrast

-Everything above assumes a married or civil-partner couple within the s.18 spouse exemption.
-For unmarried co-owners the picture is significantly more constrained:
+All of the above assumes you are married or in a civil partnership, within the s.18 spouse exemption.
+If you co-own as an unmarried couple, the picture is much tighter:

 - No s.18 exemption.
 Transfers between unmarried co-owners on death (whether by survivorship for joint tenants or by will for tenants in common) are chargeable transfers, not exempt.